 Cross-border eCommerce started mainly via sales of Chinese individuals living abroad, and offering foreign products on Taobao.
 In response to the outburst of this semi-legal cross-border shipments from overseas individuals, the Chinese government assigned 6 cross-border eCommerce comprehensive pilot cities in 2012.
 These comprehensive pilot zones are designated areas, generally near large trading ports, which provide a favourable business environment and infrastructure for cross-border eCommerce.
 The main feature of these pilot zones are the so-called bonded warehouses.

-In total, China now counts 12 cross-border eCommerce pilot zones as you can observe from the figure down below.
-These pilot zones may all differ slightly from each other in terms of regulations and infrastructure as they further specialise on particular product categories or businesses.
+In total, from 2016 onwards China counted 12 cross-border eCommerce pilot zones as you can observe from the figure down below.

 Currently there are two main import models for cross-border eCommerce, namely: the bonded imports model and the direct purchase imports model.
 Where the bonded imports model may be further divided into the bonded warehouse model and the direct mailing model.
 Before we can explain the recent cross-border eCommerce tax reforms it is crucial to create awareness into bonded warehousing and the differing import models.